Background Music Strategy

 Dozens of research articles show that the right background music can reduce waiting room anxiety, lower blood pressure, improve patient satisfaction, and even increase compliance with medical treatment plans.
 On the other hand, the wrong music has been shown to cause anxiety, irritability, and even pain.

-When done right, waiting room music will benefit your patients and staff.
-When done wrong, music will have a negative effect on your medical practice.
+When done right, playing waiting room background music will benefit your patients and staff.
+When done wrong, music will hurt your medical practice.

 Use Waiting Room Music to Relax the Mind